zend-patterns/ZendServerNagiosPlugin/Installing-Nagios-Debian6.md

 After the next Nagios check, the severity level of the ZS Notifications center will be CRITICAL instead of WARNING.
 Access the Nagios UI to verify.

+**Commands parameters**

+Audittrail and events commands returning one or more item at the same time.
+Generaly, the information actually returned to Nagios is the one having the highest severity level.Therefore, accuracy of the monitoring depends on the number of items returned at the same time.

+To limit this number of items computed by Nagios you can specify two additional parameters :

+- delay : time interval to be used to fetch items.
+Only items sent out during the last "delay" seconds will be returned.
+- limit : maximal number of items returned

+To configure these parameter just add theme in the commd.cfg file :

+	define command{
+		command_name zs-events
+		command_line	$USER1$/check_nrpe -H $HOSTADDRESS$ -c zs-events --delay=10 --limit=5
+	}